digitaldrummerj/digitaldrummerj.me/content/blog/2018/node-download-zip-and-extract.md

 ## Downloading the Zip File

-Step 1 was to get the zip file downloaded using Node and making sure that I could manually open the zip file.
-Using the superagent and fs modules, you can download the zip file and write it to the file system./
+Step 1 was to get the zip file downloaded using Node and make sure that I could manually open it.
+To download the zip file, I am using the superagent package and piping the download to a file using fs.

-1. Install superagent
+1. Install superagent package

     ```shell
     npm install --save superagent